NPSA Menu

 This year we are striving to stay within our page restrictions, so that everyone’s paper can get published.
 To do this we need to keep our submissions as concise as possible.

-We are striving for papers no longer than 4 pages of journal length (approx. 15 pages of text, references, and tables/figures).
+We are striving for concise papers no longer than 4 pages of journal length (approx. 15 pages of text, references, and tables/figures).
 Here are some guidelines for keeping your paper concise:

 • Title: no more than 15 words.